15 Gray Bedroom Ideas

 https://www.instagram.com/p/CMiObmNhzYe/

-Lastly, adding grey to a bedroom with a view is a beautiful way of drawing the eye to the outdoors.
+Lastly, adding gray to a bedroom with a view is a beautiful way of drawing the eye to the outdoors.
 This sumptuous sunset is highlighted by the neutral and calm tones of the bedroom and the soft fabrics of the armchair.
-Take into account the view when considering the color palette of a room, and opt for grey when you want to draw attention to what’s out of your window or balcony.
+Take into account the view when considering the color palette of a room, and opt for gray when you want to draw attention to what’s out of your window or balcony.

 Grey bedrooms, a versatile choice

-All in all, whether it’s used as a daring experiment in color and texture or a safe option to tone down a room, grey has many uses and can be added to a bedroom with many effects in mind.
+All in all, whether it’s used as a daring experiment in color and texture or a safe option to tone down a room, gray has many uses and can be added to a bedroom with many effects in mind.
 We have talked about using it to soften a bold color or to add character to a wall, or even to create a smooth flow throughout a room.

 Hailey van Braam